Utilities

 Mixins

-Mixins can be used in conjunction with the grid variables to add grid functionality to semantic component Sass.
+Mixins can be used in conjunction with grid variables to add grid functionality to semantic component Sass.

 // Creates a wrapper for a series of rows